-What to Do If Exempt Employee Is Not Working 40 Hours?
+What to Do If an Exempt Employee Is Not Working 40 Hours?

 In an office where company policies state that exempt employees must work a 40-hour work week, an exempt employee is not working 40 hours.
 The office manager understands that the company must pay an exempt employee a full salary even if they don't work a full day.
 How would you address this with the employee?

 If the employee is 10 hours short during each pay period, that means that they have taken more than 80 hours off from work.
 That's two whole weeks of vacation in 4 months with no docking of their vacation or pay.
 The employee has the deal of the century from an organization that allows this practice to continue.

 Your company is losing out.
 You hired the employee to do a job and they are not doing it.
 While it's absolutely true that you shouldn't nickel and dime your exempt employees on the number of hours they work, they also need to be working a reasonable number of hours.

 This generally means that you can expect that one week the employee will work 40 hours, the next 45, the following 37.
 A schedule like this balances out in the end.
 What you have, instead, is someone who is consistently working 35 hours and that's not what you hired them to do.
 So, let's fix this situation.
 Here's how.

 You can dock their vacation time in whatever increments you want.
 State law governs vacation and most states pretty much leave it up to the business.
-You are subject to follow your own employee handbook, so you may need to update your handbook to better reflect your practices.
+You are subject to follow your own employee handbook, so you may need to update your handbook to reflect your practices better.

 However, this practice sends a bad message to employees when you dock vacation pay for exempt employees.
 You want your exempt employees able to leave early once in a while to go to a doctor's appointment or attend a parent-teacher conference, without giving up their vacation.